 Detailed course offerings (Time Schedule) are available for

 Focuses on the cross over between prose and poetry in multiple genres.
 Considers the prevalence of narrative and alternatives to narrative.
-Offered: AWSpS.
+Offered: AWSp.

 Examines the relationships between fact and imagination in fiction, non-fiction, and poetry writing.
-Offered: AWSpS.
+Offered: AWSp.

 Engages the primary processes of thinking and memory as they are affected by divers writing practices and media applications.
-Offered: AWSpS.
+Offered: AWSp.

 Engages the subject of poetics as writing theory and practice.
 Focuses on cultural, social, and technological change as these create new challenges and possibilities for creative writing.
-Offered: AWSpS.
+Offered: AWSp.

 Addresses how writers utilize research in their writing and inquires into different kind of research that can be pursued: textual, ethnographic, and performance-based.
 Offered: AWSpS.